Sales Funnel Is Dead. Long Live Customer Lifetime Value!

 Meet Customer Lifetime Value

 So far, the original Sales Funnel meets the needs of real estate agencies, suppliers of photovoltaic power plants and other companies, whose solution is the exact opposite of FCMG.
-A customer who has just bought a new house will probably not buy another one in a month.
+A customer who has just bought a new will probably not buy another one in a month.
 But what about other companies?

 For example, office supply dealers or financial advisors provide services to their customers on a regular basis.
 Such companies often naturally realize that completing an order does not end the relationship with the customer.
 On the contrary.
 It needs to be taken care of because it can bring long-term profit.
 And this profit is hidden under the Customer Lifetime Value.